 Acceptance of Relief Supplies from the Republic of Korea

-- In response to the Tohoku - Pacific Ocean Earthquake, relief supplies from the government of the Republic of Korea (ROK) are scheduled to arrive at Narita Airport at 8:00 on Sunday, March 27 on a Korean Air cargo jet (KE855).
+- In response to the Tohoku - Pacific Ocean Earthquake, relief supplies from the Republic of Korea (ROK) is scheduled to arrive at Narita Airport at 20:10 on Saturday, March 19 on a chartered aircraft of Asiana Airlines.

 - From the government of the ROK, H.E.
-Mr. Lee Myung-bak, President, and H.E.
-Mr. Kim Sung-hwan, Minister of Foreign Affairs and Trade, expressed their condolences and sympathy and sent messages that the government and the people of the ROK will offer their utmost cooperation to Japan.
+Mr. Lee Myung-bak, President of the ROK and H.E.
+Mr. Kim Sung-hwan, Minister of Foreign Affairs and Trade of the ROK expressed their condolences and sympathy and sent messages that the government of the ROK and the people of the ROK will offer utmost cooperation to Japan.
 The Government of Japan deeply appreciates the cooperation of the Government of the ROK.